dentarg/auth0-blog/_posts/2018-01-07-reactive-programming-in-python.markdown

 GIT_ORG = conf.GITHUB_API_URL+"/orgs"
 ```

-### Building the WebSocketHandler
+### Building a WebSocket Handler

 Our application will exchange messages with a browser using web sockets.
-Web sockets allow a bidirectional communication between the browser and server in real time.
-The main idea is to define a class inherited from the `WebSocketHandler` class.
+Web sockets allow bidirectional communication between the browser and server in real time.
+The main idea is to define a class that inherits from the `WebSocketHandler` class.
 We can find more information about Tornado WebSockets [here](http://www.tornadoweb.org).

-Let's define the WebSocketHandler class with the following code:
+Let's define the `WebSocketHandler` class with the following code:

 ```python
 class WSHandler(WebSocketHandler):